Mission and Values

 Hearings are less formal than court.
 Witnesses take an oath or make a solemn promise to tell the truth but you do not have to use special language.
 Other than common courtesy, there are no special rules about how to behave.

 Although CAMVAP is less formal than court, the general pattern of a CAMVAP hearing is similar to court.
 The arbitrator leads everyone through the process.
 You (the “claimant”) make the first presentation.
 The manufacturer’s representative (the “respondent”) goes second.
 Then you may reply to anything new that the respondent brings up.

-There are no fees to use CAMVAP but it may cost you to prepare and present your claim such as the fees and expenses of your lawyer, witnesses or interpreter.
+There are no fees to use CAMVAP but it will cost you time to prepare and present your claim and possibly fees and expenses for your lawyer, witnesses or interpreter.